 The supplemented group experienced greater strength and weightlifting performance than the non-supplemented group (7).

 These improvements are primarily attributed to creatine’s ability to increase the production of ATP substantially.

 It is thought that it takes approximately eight to ten seconds for ATP to deplete during high-intensity work.

 By supplementing creatine, it takes a couple of seconds longer to reach depletion due to the greater ATP levels.
 This allows us to maintain performance for a greater period.

 In addition to strength, creatine may assist in the muscle-building process.

-As mentioned, creatine allows the body to generate more energy and, therefore, perform at a higher intensity.
+As mentioned, creatine allows the body to generate more energy and perform at a higher intensity.

-Creatine may allow us to lift heavier loads and at a greater volume thus substantially increasing the rate of muscle growth.
+Creatine may allow us to lift heavier loads and at a greater volume, thus substantially increasing muscle growth.